-Factor Description Information about drivers listed on your policy Including their age, whether they are male or female and accidents or incidents they've been involved in over a relevant three year period.
+Description Including their age, whether they are male or female and accidents or incidents they've been involved in over a relevant three year period.
 Your premium may be higher depending on the type of accident or incident, and how long ago it was.
-Information about your car Including your type of car, where it's kept and what it's used for.
-Claims made on your policy Your premium may be higher for up to three following policy years, after one or more claims on your policy.
-Your selected basic excess The higher the basic excess you have selected, the lower your premium will be.
-Your payment frequency Your premium will be higher if you pay for your policy by instalments instead of annually.
+Including your type of car, where it's kept, what it's used for and how long you've owned it.
+Your premium may be higher for up to three following policy years, after one or more claims on your policy.
+The higher the basic excess you have selected, the lower your premium will be.
+Your premium will be approximately 15% higher before the application of any discounts if you pay for your policy by instalments instead of annually.
+At renewal, the length of time you have continuously held your policy with us.